GravityBoi/3D_RNA_Project/README.md

 https://www.kaggle.com/competitions/stanford-rna-3d-folding/data

-The data on this link includes the training, validation and test datasets (although the hidden test dataset has not been made publicly available yet), as well as data for Multiple Sequence Alignment (MSA).
+The data on this link includes the training, validation and test datasets (although the hidden test dataset that was used for scoring for the competition leaderboard has not been made publicly available yet), as well as data for Multiple Sequence Alignment (MSA).

 ## Analysis code